mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 Working as a **Push Server**, a ntfy server can forward messages to a **Distributor** running on Android and other devices (see [here](https://unifiedpush.org/users/distributors/#definitions) for the definition of the Push Server and the Distributor).

-This role installs and manages a self-hosted ntfy server as the Push Server, which the Distributor (such as ntfy Android app) on your device listens to.
+This role installs and manages a self-hosted ntfy server as the Push Server, which the Distributor (such as the ntfy Android app) on your device listens to.

 Your UnifiedPush-compatible applications (such as [Tusky](https://tusky.app/) and [DAVx⁵](https://www.davx5.com/)) listen to the Distributor, and push notitications are "distributed" from it.
 This means that the UnifiedPush-compatible applications cannot receive push notifications from the Push Server without the Distributor.

-As ntfy Android app functions as the Distributor too, you do not have to install something else on your device.
+As the ntfy Android app functions as the Distributor too, you do not have to install something else on your device.

 💡 **Notes**:
 - Refer [this official documentation of UnifiedPush](https://unifiedpush.org/users/troubleshooting/#understand-unifiedpush) for a simple explanation about relationship among UnifiedPush-compatible application, Distributor, Push Server, and the application's server.
+- [Here](https://unifiedpush.org/users/apps/) is a non-exhaustive list of the end-user applications that use UnifiedPush.
 - Unlike push notifications using Google's FCM or Apple's APNs, each end-user can choose the Push Server which one prefer.
 This means that deploying a ntfy server cannot enforce a UnifiedPush-compatible application (and its users) to use the exact server.

 ### iOS instant notification